Convergence of Ricci flow solutions to Taub-NUT: The Ricci flow in

-Once we let $s_{0}(p)\rightarrow \infty$ we get a contradiction. \end{proof} \begin{remark} A consequence of Corollary \ref{massconserved} is given by the fact that the size of the Hopf-fiber stays uniformly bounded in the positive-mass case. \end{remark} We may now focus on first order estimates.
-From the commutator formula we derive the evolution equations for the first spatial derivatives:
+We may finally let $s_{0}(p)\rightarrow \infty$ and get a contradiction. \end{proof} \begin{remark} A consequence of Corollary \ref{massconserved} is given by the fact that the size of the Hopf-fiber stays uniformly bounded in the positive-mass case. \end{remark} We may now focus on first order estimates.
+From the Ricci flow equations \eqref{Ricciflowpdes1}, \eqref{Ricciflowpdes2} and the commutator formula \eqref{commutatorformula} we derive the evolution equations for the first spatial derivatives:

 and